THIS SECTION EXPLAINS HOW MBA STUDIO HELPS ITS VALUED CLIENTS

-A similar process applies to resume or recommendations, but recommendations are only reviewed for content, not grammar or writing.
+A similar process applies to resume or recommendations, but recommendations are only reviewed for content, not grammar or writing style.

 So it is all done by phone/chat and email?

 Absolutely.
 The MBA Admissions Studio has locations in the US and the UK.
-But whether we’re working for someone in Trenton NJ, or Osaka, Japan, we actually work the same way – via phone, email, and/or internet chat.
-There’s no difference, except that, if calling from abroad is expensive, we’ll keep that to a minimum or we’ll call you.
+But whether we’re working for someone in Trenton NJ, or Osaka, Japan, we actually work the same way—via phone, email, and-or internet chat.

 The principle is: you always know exactly what you are paying for and you have full control over it.
 Only disreputable providers try to sucker you into a big upfront payment based on sweet words.
 We don’t hard-sell you and we don’t expect you to pay for more than one service at a time.